aimms/how-to/Articles/594/594-adls-data-integration.rst

 #. **Using the native DEX functions**, which are the 'native' steps to be taken.

 Only flow 2 will be discussed in detail below.
-If you want to follow flow 1, please refer to the related toolkit page.
+If you want to follow flow 1, please `refer to the toolkit page here <https://how-to.aimms.com/Articles/598/598-datalake-tools.html>`__.

 Prerequisites
 --------------